Krennic05/GeneradorDeSoldados/README.md

 Dicho lo anterior, ciertamente el código del programa se puede prestar para generar personajes para otros juegos por el estilo.
 Espero que el programa sea util y de su agrado :)

-# SoldierGenerator
- Random Soldier Generator for the game "NUTS! man-to-man combat" manual written by Ed Teixeira

-NUTS!
-It is a game where soldiers are handled whose quality and attributes are obtained through different dice rolls, as there are occasions where many troops are involved, The game becomes very large and it is already difficult to keep track of a few soldiers with their reputation and attributes to do more.
- Considering the above I have created the following program, which by just entering two values (one to select the nation and one to select the type of squadron) can be
- Generate a squad of soldiers by assigning each of these soldiers:
- A number
- The value of the soldier's reputation
- The soldier's attribute (accompanied by his or her number and table number to look up in the NUTS! manual on pages 6 and 7)

-That said, certainly the code of the program can be lent to generate characters for other games